 Kelsea Jones, Membership and Marketing Director

 Kelsea began her career with CALSEIA in 2012 but she got her start in solar much earlier than that.
-Growing up in a family with both parents in the solar industry, an 8kw PV system, and solar thermal on her childhood home, Jones gained her passion and deep understanding of solar energy.
+Growing up in a family with both parents in the solar industry, an 8kw PV system, and solar thermal on her childhood home, Kelsea gained her passion and deep understanding of solar energy.
 Originally from Florida, Kelsea moved to California to pursue a career in the solar industry.
 She graduated Cum Laude from Florida International University with a bachelor’s degree in English.
-While at FIU, Jones helped pilot some of the university’s first large-scale environmental efforts - implementing programs that are still continued today, served on committees on sustainability, and conducted environmental service in the Galapagos Islands.
+While at FIU, Kelsea helped pilot some of the university’s first large-scale environmental efforts - implementing programs that are still continued today, served on committees on sustainability, and conducted environmental service in the Galapagos Islands.

 Elise De Grande, Operations Director

 Elise comes to CALSEIA with more than five years of experience working for non-profits in executive and administrative roles.
 She is a native of Brazil and has spent several years in non-profit work in India.
 She has now settled in Sacramento and is eager to focus her energies on growing CALSEIA and furthering our cause of increasing solar power throughout California.